 Only clubs and activities may reserve campus spaces and hold organized events.
-Group sponsors must make reservations, attend, and supervise events, and communicate with the Dean or Director of Student Services as appropriate.
-Forming new clubs or activities requires a written proposal to the Director of Student Services, definition of the group's purpose, and identification of a sponsor.
-The Dean and Director of Student Services will review the proposal and notify the proposed sponsor if the group is approved.
+Group sponsors must make reservations, attend, and supervise events, and communicate with the VP Arts and Academics or VP Student Development as appropriate.
+Forming new clubs or activities requires a written proposal to the VP Student Development, definition of the group's purpose, and identification of a sponsor.
+The VP Student Development and VP Arts and Academics will review the proposal and notify the proposed sponsor if the group is approved.

 Fundraising.
 Fundraising is allowed only in rare cases due to the size of the school community.
-All fundraising must be approved in advance by the Dean.
+All fundraising must be approved in advance by the School's Leadership Team.
 If a fundraiser is approved, all collected funds will be overseen by the group sponsor and deposited into a designated account for the purpose of receiving deposits and paying invoices.
 Fundraising for individual purposes or outside organizations will be prohibited.